sun-data/ctis/docs/discussions/richardson-lucy-analogy/richardson-lucy-analogy.rst

 If we simply treat the image and skyplane spaces as identical and leave out :math:`P^{\ast}`, what happens?
 It will be easiest to imagine this if :math:`\hat{u}` is considered as an image with a star at the origin.
 :math:`d` is then an image of the star shifted one step to the right.
-On the first iteration, the denominator of the correction factor is a delta function (e.g., image of a star) shifted *two* steps to the right
+On the first iteration, the denominator of the correction factor is a delta function (e.g., image of a star) shifted *two* steps to the right.
 Taking the ratio gives us a correction factor that wants take intensity from a location two steps to the right and place it at a location one step to the right.
 That is not a helpful correction.
 But when we convolve with the flipped PSF, the correction factor is properly aligned to shift the star image in :math:`d` back to the origin.